rizitis/captain-slack/README.md

 **services**

-4. `cptn service-status rc.service-name` (as root) Will print service status info
+4. `cptn serv-status rc.service-name` (as root) Will print service status info
-5. `cptn restart-service`   (as root) Will print all rc.services and ask use to chose which need restart
+5. `cptn restart-serv`   (as root) Will print all rc.services and ask use to chose which need restart
-6. `cptn show-services` (as root) Will export in terminal all services and their status.
+6. `cptn show-servs` (as root) Will export in terminal all services and their status.

 ---